ochafik/minja/README.md

 ## Supported features

-Models have increasingly complex templates (e.g. [NousResearch/Hermes-3-Llama-3.1](./third_party/templates/NousResearch-Hermes-3-Llama-3.1-70B-tool_use.jinja), [meetkai/functionary-medium-v3.2](./third_party/templates/meetkai-functionary-medium-v3.2.jinja)), so a fair bit of Jinja's language constructs is required to execute their templates properly.
+Models have increasingly complex templates (see [some examples](https://gist.github.com/ochafik/15881018fa0aeff5b7ddaa8ff14540b0)), so a fair bit of Jinja's language constructs is required to execute their templates properly.

 Minja supports the following subset of the [Jinja2/3 template syntax](https://jinja.palletsprojects.com/en/3.1.x/templates/):